Curriculum in Latin American Studies

 Listed above are the most commonly offered courses in each sequence.
 Please note that not all the courses on Latin American and Caribbean topics are listed here, and many other courses may satisfy the major requirements.
 Special topics courses, first-year seminars, undergraduate seminars, independent studies, and capstone courses taught by Latin Americanist and Caribbeanist faculty members on Latin American and Caribbean topics also may count.

-In addition to the 10 required courses, each major must complete Spanish or Portuguese through the fifth-semester level (or higher), or equivalent, not including courses in translation.
-While this is the minimum requirement, majors are encouraged to work toward proficiency in both Spanish and Portuguese.
-Several courses in Spanish and Portuguese will satisfy this requirement while also fulfilling General Education requirements.
+Majors are encouraged to work toward proficiency in both Spanish and Portuguese.
 There are also language across the curriculum (LAC) courses, which allow students to use their Spanish or Portuguese in select courses.
 Students taking LAC courses with Spanish or Portuguese recitation sections may receive one hour of additional credit by enrolling in SPAN 308 or PORT 308.
 For details on the LAC program see isa.unc.edu/language-programs/language-across-the-curriculum.

-The Curriculum in Latin American Studies recommends the following courses for fulfillment of the General Education requirements to students interested in majoring in Latin American studies:
+The following courses are recommended for fulfilling General Education requirements for students interested in majoring in Latin American studies:

 All majors have a primary academic advisor in Steele Building.
 Students are strongly encouraged to meet regularly with their advisor and review their Tar Heel Tracker each semester.
 The department's director of undergraduate studies (DUS) works with current and prospective majors by appointment.
 Majors are expected to meet with the LTAM DUS once a semester and to attend at least one meeting of the LTAM majors a year.
 Departmental academic advising is particularly important for those majors who are considering going on to graduate school.
 Further information on courses, undergraduate research and internship funding opportunities, and the honors program may be obtained through the Curriculum in Latin American Studies Web page at isa.unc.edu or by contacting the director of undergraduate studies at firstname.lastname@example.org.